martagrz/academic-kickstart/content/project/rl-dp/index.md

 ---
-title: RL in Dynamic Pricing
+title: Reinforcement Learning in Dynamic Pricing
 summary: Repeated interactions with the environment allow firms to choose prices optimally with uncertain demand.
 tags:
 - Reinforcement learning